VIDA-NYU/auctus/docs/schemas.rst

 Result schema
 -------------

-Description of a dataset, such as a search result.
-The :ref:`rest-search` endpoint returns an array of those.
+Description of a dataset, such as a search result. `The search endpoint <../rest/#operation/search>`__ returns an array of those.
 They are also what you give the :func:`datamart_materialize.download`.

 ..  literalinclude:: schemas/query_result_schema.json
     :language: json